Donny-bla/segmentation-upsampler/paper/paper.md

     equal-contrib: true
     affiliation: 1
   - name: Rui Xu
-    equal-contrib: true # (This is how you can denote equal contributions between multiple authors)
+    equal-contrib: false # (This is how you can denote equal contributions between multiple authors)
     affiliation: 1
   - name: Bradley Treeby
-    equal-contrib: true # (This is how you can denote equal contributions between multiple authors)
+    equal-contrib: false # (This is how you can denote equal contributions between multiple authors)
     affiliation: 1

 affiliations:
  - name:  Department of Medical Physics and Biomedical Engineering, University College London, UK
    index: 1
 date: 13 August 2017
-bibliography: paper.bib
+bibliography: paper.bib # is this needed?

 # Optional fields if submitting to a AAS journal too, see this blog post:
 # https://blog.joss.theoj.org/2018/12/a-new-collaboration-with-aas-publishing